cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_02_ads_app.md

 Purpose: Make **Bulletinboard-Ads** available within your K8s Cluster via **Service** and "publish" externally into the Internet via a **Ingress**.

-_Hint: In the following sections we will provide you yaml-snippets of the Deployment specification.
+_Hint: In the following sections we will provide you yaml-snippets of the Service specification.
 Just substitute the place holders `<...>` by proper values !_

 ### Service